 And as always, please contact the author of this guide should you need any assistance with the compliance process.

-Once you have followed these directions, all of your publications will display one of 5 possible statuses: Compliant (green), In process (blue), Non Compliant (red exclamation point), Not Applicable (grey), and a red question mark indicating that no grant funding has been associated with the paper.
+Once you have followed these directions, all of your publications will display one of five possible statuses:

-There are several different compliance statuses that you must be aware of.
+There are 5 different compliance statuses that you must be aware of:

-If a paper is not subject to the Public Access Compliance regulations it should be marked as Not applicable- exempted.
+If a paper is not subject to the Public Access Compliance regulations, it should be marked as Not applicable- exempted.
 A paper may be exempted if it was not a result of any NIH funding, wasn't peer-reviewed, is written in a script other than Latin (ie. Russian or Korean).
-If you are unsure if a paper should fall under the Public Access Compliance regulations contact the author of this guide for an individual consultation.
+Preprints will have this status.
+If you are unsure if a paper should fall under the Public Access Compliance regulations, contact the author of this guide for an individual consultation.